perryf/perryf.github.io/readme.md

 ## Description

-This is really just a place to show case some of my projects.
-Built with Vanilla Javascript, CSS, HTML.
+This is really just a place to showcase some of my projects.
+I promise their readmes are more interesting than this.

+This site is built with Vanilla Javascript, CSS, HTML.
+Please let me know if you have any comments or can think of ways it can be improved!

 Deployed here: https://perryf.github.io/